A proof of the $4$-variable Catalan polynomial of the Delta conjecture

 In order to prove the combinatorial formula for the $q,t$-Catalan polynomial, Garsia and Haglund introduced a generalization of the Pieri coefficients and proved a summation formula which we will use here.
 They defined coefficients $d_{\mu\nu}^{f}$ and $c_{\mu\nu}^{f\perp}$ where $\nu \subseteq \mu$ as

 These coefficients are related by

 The summation formula from \cite{GarHag02} (see pp. 698-701) we will use here is

-\end{subsection} \begin{subsection}{Symmetric functions indexed by compositions and creation operators} The work of Haglund, Morse and the author \cite{HMZ12} extended the Shuffle Conjecture to a compositional refinement.
+where $\mu \vdash m$ and $g$ is a symmetric function of degree less than or equal to $d$. \end{subsection} \begin{subsection}{Symmetric functions indexed by compositions and creation operators} The work of Haglund, Morse and the author \cite{HMZ12} extended the Shuffle Conjecture to a compositional refinement.
 The Compositional Shuffle Conjecture implies the original Shuffle Conjecture, and it was this version of the conjecture that was proven in \cite{CM15}.

 The compositional refinement came by defining for each composition $\alpha$ symmetric functions $B_\alpha[X;q]$ and $C_\alpha[X;q]$.
 These symmetric functions have the property that the combinatorial expression in terms of labeled Dyck paths for $\nabla B_\alpha[X;q]$ is in terms of paths which touch in {\it at least} in the positions specified by the composition $\alpha$ and $\nabla C_\alpha[X;q]$ which touches the diagonal in {\it exactly} the positions specified by the composition $\alpha$.